grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "This isn't a rush job, Hemi.
 We have the time to take it slow and do the stealth thing right.
 Let's just be careful, be silent, and not be found.
 We'll deliver the cargo, collect our money, and by that time we'll be a few territories away --- an entirely different part of the world --- from wherever that sub with the ram came from.
 I'll bet we never see that ugly fuckin' boat again."

 "I hope you are right."
 Hemi paused, running through his mental checklist of all the things that kept the boat going.
-"Another thing I wanted to bring up with you is that while we were adjusting the trim it looked like the boat is a little by the bow."
+"Another thing I wanted to bring up with you is that while we were adjusting the trim, it looked like the boat is a little by the bow."

-"Hardly surprising, we never seem to be able to load cargo in a way that doesn't throw off the fucking balance."
+"Hardly surprising; we never seem to be able to load cargo in a way that doesn't throw off the fucking balance."

 "True.
 I would like to bring some of the crew down to the cargo hold and shift cargo back towards the middle of the boat.
 See if we can get it stowed so it trims more evenly."